bibliotechy/dirty-poetry/README.md

 # wat now?

-Poems made from the *dirtiest& OCR data available from the Library of Congress's [Chronicling America](https://chroniclingamerica.loc.gov/about/api/) dataset of historical Newspapers.
+Poems made from the *dirtiest* OCR data available from the Library of Congress's [Chronicling America](https://chroniclingamerica.loc.gov/about/api/) dataset of historical Newspapers.

 And by dirty, I mean OCR that looks like: